tweedegolf/storage-abstraction/README.md

 init():Promise<boolean>;
 ```

-Some cloud storage services need some initial setup before they can be used.
+Some cloud storage services need some initial setup that can't be handled in the constructor before they can be used, for instance an async authorization.
+Also if your storage is set to use a previously non-existing bucket, this bucket will be created in this method.

 If initial setup is required it is handled in this method, if no setup is required this method simply returns true.
 Note that you need to call this method even it the storage type doesn't need any setup; this is done to abstract away the differences between all types of storage.

 ### <a name='test'></a>test